Chih-yuHung/MCF-app/README.md

 2. Letters other than "y" and "n" are treated as "n" without warning.

 Next version will fix the bugs and develop a Canada map so user can select a place in Canada to know the MCF value.

+v.1.2 20220302
+1.correct the error of potential CH4 calculation.